On Inflation and Reheating Features in the Higgs-$R^2$ Model: Preheating in The Quadratic Regime

 where we have evaluated Eq. \eqref{nk} by using $k_s^*=\tilde{M}/2$ and $n_\phi=\frac{1}{2}\tilde{M}\tilde{\phi}^2$.
 For further usage, it is important to write Eq. \eqref{dmeom} into the redefined form as

 thus we obtain

-which also belongs to the Airy function.
+which also belongs to the Airy functions.
 The parametric resonance from this equation can enhance the BEC on this perturbative decay.
-Thus, the particle number density in the conformal mode of the DM is calculated via
+Thus, the particle number density of the DM is calculated via

-which correspond to physical number density $n_s=\frac{1}{8\pi^3} K_s^3$.
-We can substitute the last result to the Boltzman equation Eq. \eqref{boltzman}, also with neglecting the expansion of the universe and assumed that $\bold{n}^s_k\gg 1$, we obtain the solution of the DM density as
+We can substitute the last result into Eq. \eqref{nk} and finally into \eqref{decays} to obtain the effective decay of $\Gamma_{\phi\rightarrow ss}$.